zahidhasann88/Task-Manager/README.md

-# Task-Manager
+# Task Manager API

-TaskManager is a web application for managing tasks and assignments.
-It allows users to create and assign tasks to other users, track the progress of each task, and receive notifications when tasks are completed.
+Task Manager API is a web application designed for efficient task and assignment management.
+Users can create, assign, track tasks, and receive notifications upon task completion.

+## Overview

-The application is built using a three-tier architecture, with separate layers for the presentation, business logic, and data access.
-The presentation layer is implemented as an ASP.NET Core API, which exposes a set of RESTful endpoints for interacting with the application.
-The business logic layer is implemented as a set of services that perform the core functionality of the application, such as creating and updating tasks.
-The data access layer is implemented using Entity Framework Core, which provides an object-relational mapping framework for interacting with a Postgresql database.
+TaskManager is a scalable web application that utilizes a three-tier architecture, ensuring a clear separation of presentation, business logic, and data access layers.
+The presentation layer, implemented as an ASP.NET Core API, exposes RESTful endpoints for interacting with the application.
+The business logic layer consists of services responsible for core functionalities like task management.
+The data access layer is facilitated by Entity Framework Core, offering an object-relational mapping framework for PostgreSQL interactions.

-The application includes several key features, including:
+### Key Features

-User authentication and authorization using JSON Web Tokens (JWT) CRUD (Create, Read, Update, Delete) operations for tasks and assignments Real-time notifications using SignalR
+- **User Authentication and Authorization**: Utilizes JSON Web Tokens (JWT) for secure access.
+- **CRUD Operations for Tasks and Assignments**: Enables Create, Read, Update, and Delete operations.
+- **Integration with External Email Service**: Sends notifications through an external email service.

+## Challenges Faced

+During the development of Task Manager API, several challenges were encountered, including:

+- **Secure Implementation of SMTP for Email Notifications**: Ensuring secure and reliable implementation of SMTP for email notifications posed initial hurdles.
+- **Consistent Enforcement of Clean Architecture Principles**: Maintaining consistency in adhering to Clean Architecture principles throughout the development process required continuous attention and effort.

+## Architecture

-Integration with an external email service for sending notifications Automated tests for the API and infrastructure layers using xUnit and Moq MyTaskManager is designed to be scalable and maintainable, with a clear separation of concerns between the different layers of the application.
-The codebase is well-organized and follows best practices for software development, including the SOLID principles and dependency injection.
+TaskManager ensures scalability and maintainability with a robust separation of concerns across its layers.
+The codebase follows industry best practices, incorporating SOLID principles and dependency injection.

+## Getting Started

+To begin using the Task Manager API:

+1. **Clone the Repository**: Clone the repository from [Task Manager](https://github.com/zahidhasann88/Task-Manager).
+2. **Installation**: Install dependencies as specified in the project documentation.
+3. **Configuration**: Set up environment variables and configurations.
+4. **Usage**: Run the API and explore the functionalities.

+## Technologies Used

+- **ASP.NET Core**: Presentation layer framework.(Framework for building cross-platform applications.)
+- **Entity Framework Core (EF Core)**: Data access layer for PostgreSQL interaction.(Object-Relational Mapping (ORM) framework for .NET.)
+- **Web API**: Framework for building HTTP services.
+- **PostgreSQL**: Powerful open-source relational database system.